Reviews You Can Rely On

 Maintenance and Setup

-Installation is tool-free with the one-click system, which is a major plus if you want cleaner water but aren't handy when it comes to installs.
-But the simplicity of the setup does raise some questions.
-Our tester noted that they “worry about thread damage” when it comes to quick installs.
+Installation is tool-free with the one-click system, which is a major plus if you want cleaner water but aren't handy with installations.
+But the simplicity of the setup does raise some questions, and our tester noted that they “worry about thread damage” when it comes to quick installs.
+You must unscrew the aerator on your faucet and replace it with a plastic adapter in order to install, which should protect the threads, but some extra caution is warranted so you don't damage your fixture.
 There were some reports from customers online who noted leaking after using the filter for a while — it's unclear if those issues were caused by user error while popping on the filter or because of hardware failure.

 The other concern is the filter's size.
 It's designed to be compact and take up less space in your home than an under-sink system or even a pitcher-style filter, but it's still a gadget attached to your faucet that you have to get used to.
-It's low-key, but just big enough for a bump here and there while performing regular kitchen duties around the sink.
-It isn't for everyone.
+It's just big enough for a bump here and there while performing regular kitchen duties around the sink.
+It also won't work with spray-nozzle faucet heads.

 Operating Cost